jozef17/Image-Processing/Common/README.md

 The 8by8 block is split into one DC (first) and 62 AC values.
 The DC value is encoded as difference from previous block value.
 The remaining values are encoded as is.
 Unlike png or gif, the jpeg bit stream is stored most significant bit first (the very first bit from stream is value & 1 << 7)

+Entropy decoding is implemented in separate class **EntropyDecoder**.

 ```
 Set DC coeficients to 0